This is a library for sending and receiving DMX codes using the Arduino plattform or a ATmega168 (or similar) processor.

 This DMX and RDM specification allows sending and receiving DMX by using the built-in hardware.
 The tricks we need will be explained further down.

-There are several hardware settings that have to be implemented to enable the built-in serial interface.
-Her I just go through the implementation for your orientation how it's done.
+There are several hardware settings that have to be implemented to enable the built-in serial interface to be used directly.
+Here I just go through the implementation for your orientation how it's done.

 Enabling the hardware has to be done by setting the corresponding bits in the USART Control and Status Register B. The following does enabling sending and the corresponding Data Register Empty Interrupt in the case of the DMXController mode: